top of page

 Stories have been passed on about Frisians leaving the battlefield to fight elsewhere when the crusade command stalled the attack too long.
 Like the night at the city of Faro in 1217, where the Frisians, because of their boisterous nature, and after having sung together, attacked the Saracen Army on their own during the night.
 And with success.
 The other chapters of the crusade army were still debating whether or not to attack.

 The common thread running through thirteenth-century texts about the Frisian fighters was their impatience, their speed in charging at the enemy, and their ferocity during battle.
-They were real Berserks or barbarians.
-See further below, at the end of this blog post, how Frisian fighters were equipped, and why indeed they were fast in charging at the enemy.
-Frisians in amente prevolans 'flying madly ahead', as it was written in a clear warning of Emperor Frederick I to his opponent Saladin, the sultan of Egypt, in the year 1188 (Mol 2002).
-In 1247, the king of France, in preparation of the Seventh Crusade, askes Pope Innocent IV to mobilise the Frisians to fight again (Jansen & Janse 1991).
-In 1250, Pope Innocent IV specifically calls for the Frisians to participate in the Seventh Crusade, because they have proven to be successful fighters in the Holy Lands.
-In the year 1268, when King Louis IX of France was preparing for the Eighth Crusade, he specifically encouraged the Frisians to join him.
+They were real berserkers or barbarians.
+See further below, at the end of this blog post, how Frisian fighters were equipped and why, indeed, they were fast in charging at the enemy.
+Frisians in amente prevolans 'flying madly ahead', as it was written in a clear warning from Emperor Frederick I to his opponent Saladin, the sultan of Egypt, in the year 1188 (Mol 2002).
+In 1247, the king of France, in preparation for the seventh crusade, asked Pope Innocent IV to mobilize the Frisians to fight again (Jansen & Janse 1991).
+In 1250, Pope Innocent IV specifically called for the Frisians to participate in the seventh crusade because they had proven to be successful fighters in the Holy Lands.
+In the year 1268, when King Louis IX of France was preparing for the eighth crusade, he specifically encouraged the Frisians to join him.

-It is clear Frisians had gained the reputation during the twelfth and thirteenth centuries as accomplished and brave warriors.
-Fighter who had conquered, among other, the cities of Lisbon and Damietta from the Saracens, and freed the city of Aachen from heretics (Janse 1991).
+It is clear Frisians had gained the reputation as accomplished and brave warriors during the twelfth and thirteenth centuries.
+Fighters who had conquered, among others, the cities of Lisbon and Damietta from the Saracens, and freed the city of Aachen from heretics (Janse 1991).

-Concerning the siege of Aachen in the year 1248, Abbot Menko of the monastery of Wittewierum writes that after armies of Brabant, Gelre, Hainaut, Holland and Zeeland had besieged the city during the whole summer without success, Frisians came to help.
+Concerning the siege of Aachen in the year 1248, Abbot Menko of the monastery of Wittewierum writes that after the armies of Brabant, Gelre, Hainaut, Holland, and Zeeland had besieged the city throughout the summer without success, the Frisians came to help.
 The Frisian chapter encamped in the open field before the city gate on the north-western side of the city.
-Thus far none of the armies had dared to camp there.
+Thus far, none of the armies had dared to camp there.
 With this, Aachen was completely surrounded.
-After most of the city was flooded as well by damming the river by works of the Frisians, the city surrendered.
+After most of the city was flooded as well by damming the river through the works of the Frisians, the city surrendered.
+With the surrender of Aachen, Count William II of Holland could be crowned King of the Romans.
+For more about this piece of history, read our blog post Guerrilla in the Polder.
+The Battle of Vroonen in 1297.

-In a way, to mark their barbaric heroism, the still existing Church of the Frisians in Vatican City was enlarged in the year 1141.
-To this very date its pious, Romanesque tower is the oldest in Vatican City, even of the eternal city of Rome as a whole.
-Amen, indeed.
-Read also our blog post Magnus’ Choice: The Origins of the Frisian Freedom to learn more about the medieval history of Frisians in Rome, and their own church.
+In a way to mark their barbaric heroism, the – still-existing – Friezenkerk or Church of the Frisians in Vatican City was enlarged in the year 1141.
+To this very day, its pious Romanesque tower is the oldest in Vatican City, even in the eternal city of Rome as a whole.
+Amen.
+It stands opposite Saint Peter's Basilica.
+Read also our blog post Magnus' Choice: The Origins of the Frisian Freedom to learn more about the medieval history of Frisians in Rome and their own church.

 coat of arms Roorda with Moor's head

-Names of, partly allegedly, Frisian foreign terrorist fighters have been recorded: Aylva, Beyma, Botnia, Cammingha, Fatema, Rainers lo Frison, Galama, Hermana, Hettinga, Jarich of Hogebeintum, Thithard Jelgera, Joulsma, Dodo Kempinga, Lambertus of Katrijp, Liauckema, Martena, Ockinga, Popta, Popte Ulvinga (or was Popte, in fact, Hendrik of Bonn, a German knight?) and, of course, the famous Roorda van Genum.
-The coat of arms of the Roorda family still bears a black Moor's head, as Roorda van Genum used to decapitate his opponents, so it is told.
-The same Moor's head is depicted in the flag of Corsica.
-Check out our blog post Support of the Corsican Cause in Jeopardy to understand more about these macabre flags.
+Names of, partly alleged, Frisian foreign terrorist fighters have been recorded: Aylva, Beyma, Botnia, Cammingha, Fatema, Rainers lo Frison, Galama, Hermana, Hettinga, Jarich of Hogebeintum, Thithard Jelgera, Joulsma, Dodo Kempinga, Lambertus of Katrijp, Liauckema, Martena, Ockinga, Popta, Popte Ulvinga (or was Popte, in fact, Hendrik of Bonn, a German knight?) and, of course, the famous Roorda van Genum.
+The coat of arms of the Roorda family still bears a black Moor's head, as Roorda van Genum used to decapitate his opponents, or so it is told.
+The same Moor's head is depicted on the flag of Corsica.
+Check out our blog post Support of the Corsican Cause in Jeopardy – hiking the GR20 to understand more about these macabre, not too woke flags.

 Crusader Hayo with the flail